$30.62-$37.94 hourly / $5,308.08-$6,575.78 monthly / $63,696.96-$78,909.36 annual

 Any combination of experience and education that would likely provide the required knowledge and abilities would be qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-A. An associate degree or its equivalent from a recognized college or university preferably with coursework in adult education, business administration, public administration, sociology, psychology, counseling, public relations, marketing, communications, law, statistics, mathematics, computer science, or a related field.
+A. An associate degree or its equivalent from a recognized college or university preferably with coursework in adult education, business administration, public administration, sociology, psychology, counseling, public relations, marketing, communications, law, statistics, mathematics, or a related field.

 Two years of full-time, paid experience related to the assigned duties of the position.

 B. A bachelor's degree from a recognized college or university.
-Coursework in adult education, business administration, public administration, sociology, psychology, counseling, public relations, marketing, communications, law, statistics, mathematics, computer science, or a related field is desirable.
+Coursework in adult education, business administration, public administration, sociology, psychology, counseling, public relations, marketing, communications, law, statistics, mathematics, or a related field is desirable.

 One year of full-time, paid experience related to the assigned duties of the position.